A Throw of Dice

 A Throw of Dice (Prapancha Pash) is a 1929 silent film by German-born director Franz Osten, based on an episode from the Indian epic Mahabharata.

 Plot summary

 The movie is about two kings vying for the love of a hermit's daughter, the beautiful Sunita.
-The two kings, Ranjit and Sohan, share a passion for gambling and decide to play a game of craps to determine who will marry her.
-Sunita wishes to marry Ranjit.
-Ranjit loses the game to the nefarious Sohan and as a forfeit becomes his slave.
-Sunita soon uncovers the truth about Sohan's evil deeds and to escape punishment he hurls himself off a cliff into the rapids below.
+The two kings, Ranjit and Sohan, share a passion for gambling and decide to play a game of dice to determine who will marry her.
+Sunita wishes to marry Ranjit, but Ranjit loses the game to the nefarious Sohan.
+As a forfeit, Ranjit becomes his slave.
+Sunita soon uncovers the truth about Sohan's evil deeds, and to escape punishment, he hurls himself from a cliff into the rapids.
 Ranjit and Sunita are reunited and married.